The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Relation to Prior Surveys

-With the rapid development of FL privacy attacks and defenses, prior surveys are missing discussion of many current key privacy attacks and defenses.
-Our work bridges this gap and provides a comprehensive discussion on the current privacy attack threats (data reconstruction, membership-inference, and property inference attacks) along with defenses (differential privacy, secure aggregation, homomorphic encryption, and trusted execution environments) while highlighting the limitations of these methods along with areas where improvement is needed.
-Additionally, to the best of our knowledge, we are the only work to discuss current industry applications utilizing FL in a variety of industry sectors including healthcare, finance, and IoT edge applications.
+Our work bridges this gap on the recent and rapid development of privacy attacks and defenses and provides a comprehensive discussion on current privacy threats (data reconstruction, membership-inference, and property inference attacks) and defenses (differential privacy, secure aggregation, homomorphic encryption, and trusted execution environments) while highlighting the limitations of these methods along with areas where improvement is needed.
+Additionally, to the best of our knowledge, we are the only work that discusses current industry applications utilizing FL in a variety of industry sectors including healthcare, finance, and IoT edge applications.
 Similarly, we are the only work to include crucial discussion on government data privacy policies and their relation to FL.
 We close our work by looking ahead and hypothesizing the key developments that would be necessary for FL to become a privacy-preserving technology that addresses user privacy concerns and policy mandates in real-world deployments.